Warcraft: The Horde

-In the first two Warcraft games, the Horde is made of the orcs under the command of the Burning Legion and are enemies of the human-led Alliance.
+In the first two Warcraft games, the Horde is made of the orcs under the influence of the Burning Legion and are enemies of the human-led Alliance.
 The orcs attempt in both games to conquer the human kingdoms.
 Eventually the Horde was defeated, most of its leaders killed, and the orcs placed in internment camps.

 The third Warcraft game, Reign of Chaos, details the orcs shaking off both the chains of the Alliance, and the corruption of the Burning Legion.
-The Horde expanded their ranks by forging alliances with the Blood Elves, the Dracthyr Dark Talons group, the Forsaken, the Goblins, the Huojin Pandaren, the Tauren (which resemble Minotaurs), and the Trolls.
+The Horde expanded their ranks by forging alliances with the Blood Elves, the Dracthyr Dark Talons group, the Forsaken, the Goblins, the Huojin Pandaren, the bovine Tauren, and the Trolls.
 The Horde later made alliances with the Highmountain Taurens (a subspecies of the Tauren who possess moose-like antlers after one of their own was earlier blessed by the druid patron Cenarius), the Hozen (a race of monkey-like creatures), the Nightborne elves, the Taunka (a subspecies of Tauren that resemble bison-like Minotaurs), and the Vulpera (a nomadic race of fox-like creatures).

+The Burning Legion

+The Burning Legion serves as the primary antagonist force across most of the Warcraft franchise, appearing as the main threat in Warcraft III: Reign of Chaos, its expansion The Frozen Throne, and the World of Warcraft expansion The Burning Crusade, with their influence being notable through most of the wider series.
+Contrary to the Horde or Alliance, the Burning Legion is not a faction defined by culture, politics or territory but instead an interdimensional army of demons whose singular goal is to eradicate all life and order in the universe.

+The Burning Legion is led by Sargeras, a fallen titan who once served as a guardian of worlds but abandoned his role after concluding that creation was irreparably corrupt and could only be ended and not saved.
+Under his command, the Legion has invaded and destroyed worlds across the universe, consuming or corrupting any beings willing to serve their cause and eradicating those who resist.
+Their ranks are composed primarily of Eredar warlocks, the Pit Lords, and large armies of minor demons such as the Felguard and Infernals.
+Some mortal races have also been corrupted into the Legion's service, most notably the orcs of Draenor.

+The Legion's chain of command flows from Sargeras through his two principal lieutenants, Kil'jaeden and Archimonde, who direct the Legion's campaigns in his stead.
+Kil'jaeden oversees matters of corruption and deceit while Archimonde commands its military directly.
+This hierarchy gives the Legion a more centralized structure of command than the Horde or Alliance, defined entirely by power and obedience rather than politics or diplomacy.